Archie619/TutorFinder/README.md

-# BeFit
+# TutorFinder

-BeFit is a social media fitness app.
+TutorFinder is an app for connecting students with tutors.

 ## Contributing